 If approved, the U visa provides victims with several benefits including:

 The U visa is also a pathway to citizenship.
 Once your U visa application is accepted, then you are given lawful immigration status in the United States.
 Your temporary permanent residence allows 4 years of validity.
 After your third year as a U visa holder, you can speak with your U visa attorney about your green card eligibility.
 When you get to the point where you are ready to apply for your Legal Permanent Residency, speak with your U visa lawyer for next steps.

 Family members of nonimmigrants who qualify for U visas may be eligible for visas – U-2 visas for spouses, U-3 for children, and U-4 for parents.

-The first step to gaining a Green Card is to fill out the Form I-485 application.
+The first step to gaining permanent residency is to fill out the Form I-485 application.
 To qualify for an adjustment of status on U nonimmigrant status, certain requirements must be met:

 Those who have participated in events such as genocide, Nazi persecution, or any act of killing or torture will not be accepted as an admissible candidate.
 If you commit an act that would be considered inadmissible, the United States Citizenship and Immigration Services (USCIS) will immediately consider this.
 If there are inadmissibility issues, speak with your U visa attorney for options about filing Form I-192, Application for Advance Permission to Enter as a Nonimmigrant.

 At Scott D. Pollock & Associates, P.C., we provide individuals, families, and employers the legal representation they need to navigate the process of obtaining nonimmigrant visas.